 TBIL Short Volume

-US Treasury 3 Month Bill ETF (TBIL) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $7.09B, listed on NASDAQ, carrying a beta of -0.00 to the broader market.
-Under normal market conditions, the Adviser seeks to achieve the investment objective by investing at least 80% of net assets (plus any borrowings for investment purposes) in the component securities of the index. public since 2022-08-09.
+F/m US Treasury 3 Month Bill Fund (TBIL) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $7.10B, listed on NASDAQ, carrying a beta of -0.00 to the broader market.
+TBIL is part of the first single-bond ETF suite.
+Led by Alexander Morris, public since 2022-08-09.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.